x3bodee/Salam/README.md

 # Salam - Backend
 It's a website that provide one-to-one arabic language learning sessions, with this website we want to connect arabic teachers with arabic language students.

-This repo represent the back-end logic for this website. it's build as an API that will serve the front-end of the website.
+This repository represent the back-end logic for this website. it's build as an API that will serve the front-end of the website.

 ## STACK (Back-End)
 ### Technologes: